 miking – the process of positioning a microphone in order to obtain the best quality of sound.
 Sometimes spelled micing, although that looks more like it has something to do with mice.
 See also microphone technique.

-mil – a unit of length equal to 0.001 inch.
-Recording tape thicknesses are usually measured in mils.
+mil – short for milinch, a unit of length equal to 0.001 inch (0.0254 mm).
+Among other things, magnetic recording tape thicknesses are usually measured in mils.

 milli- (m) – the SI prefix for a factor of one thousandth (10‑3).